TempleEight/temple-docs/TempleEight/docs/guide/adding-dao-functions.md

 }
 ```

-By adding a method to the interface, and then providing an implementation of that interface on the object DAO, it will be accessible from [hooks](hooks) as well as from [custom handlers](custom-handlers).
+By adding a method to the interface, and then providing an implementation of that interface on the object DAO, it will be accessible from [hooks](hooks) as well as from [additional endpoints](adding-endpoints) that you define.

 For example, let's add a custom DAO method that will find the first row where `bar = 5`: